pollfish/docs/android-v6/google-play.md

 <br/>

-### 12. Proguard (optional)
+## 12. Proguard

-If you use proguard with your app, please insert the following line in your proguard configuration file:
+If you use proguard with your app, please insert the following lines in your proguard configuration file:

 ```java
 -dontwarn com.pollfish.**